Before you start looking for homes for sale in the local area or scheduling

 In some cases, the seller will pay the buyer’s closing costs.
 The seller contributions towards the buyer’s closing costs for a VA Loan has a maximum amount allowed is 4.0% of the purchase price.
 If you are required to pay closing costs as part of your real estate transaction, they will be determined by the mortgage lender and the title company.

-If you qualify for a VA loan, then it’s important to partner with a local real estate agent who has experience working with veterans, active duty service members and family members.
+If you qualify for a VA loan, then it’s important to partner with a local Realtor® who has experience working with veterans, active-duty service members and family members.

-Shannon Lindstrom, Realtor®, AHWD, CRS, GREEN, MRP, VCA
+Shannon Lindstrom, Realtor®, CDRE®, CREDS, CRS, GREEN, MILRES, MRP, VCA

 RE/MAX Results